How to Balance Pitta Dosha

 Ready to Go Deeper?

-Now that you have the highlights, go deeper by first taking this short questionnaire to get an idea of your Ayurvedic constitution if you have not done so already.
-Next, consider getting a comprehensive Ayurvedic consultation and assessment.
+Now that you have the highlights, go deeper.
+Consider getting a comprehensive Ayurvedic consultation and assessment.

 While online dosha quizzes provide insight into your constitution and possible doshic imbalances, receiving a complete assessment by a trained Ayurvedic practitioner can provide more clarity and deeper understanding that online quizzes cannot.